 The Tata-Mistry war has dragged on for long and has constantly been in the public eye.
 Prior to turning Tata Sons to a public company from a private one, the Registrar of Companies (RoC) will allow and take in to consideration for the apex court's hearing on the National Company Law Appellate Tribunal’s (NCLAT) judgment.
 The Supreme Court had previously announced that it would hear on January 10 Tata Sons’ plea against the NCLAT’s decision to restore Cyrus Mistry as chairman of Tata Sons and three group companies.

 NCLAT had also deemed Tata Sons’ conversion to a private company from a public company 'illegal', and asked the RoC to reverse its decision.
 RoC does not intend on taking legal action further after the NCLAT provided a clarification on January 6, 2020.
 The larger consensus within the ministry is to wait till the Supreme Court hears the matter on January 10, 2020.
-NCLAT had not accepted the RoC’s request for modification of the judgment.After NCLAT's decision in December last year, Mistry said he will not go after chairmanship of Tata Sons, Tata Consultancy Services (TCS), Tata Teleservices, or Tata Industries, but will be chasing a seat at table.
+NCLAT had not accepted the RoC’s request for modification of the judgment.

-moved to the SC against NCLAT’s order.
+On December 18, 2019, the tribunal ruled reinstating Cyrus Mistry at the chairman of Tata Sons.
+Tata Sons emeritus chairman, Ratan Tata moved to the SC against NCLAT’s order.
 In its plea, RoC - under the Corporate Affairs Ministry had sought to be impleaded as a party in the two petitions and deletion of words "illegal" and "with the help of the RoC" used by the NCLAT in its 172-page judgment.

 Ruling out taking up any position at the group or any group entities, Mistry in a late Sunday evening public statement said that he is “walking the talk” to uphold corporate governance, and this is not a quest for position or power and he “will not be pursuing the executive chairmanship of Tata Sons, or directorship of TCS, Tata Teleservices or Tata Industries”.